The One Anothers

 Pray that God would show you what He has placed in your hands to serve and bless others.
 Pray for one another that as we serve, humility would grow and we would experience more of Gods empowering grace to be and do what he’s called us too.

 What opportunities can you take this week to serve someone else.
-Perhaps it will be hosting a gather in your home or maybe a morning tea at work.
+Perhaps it will be hosting a gathering in your home or maybe a morning tea at work.
 What are the other gifts God has given you? commit to putting them into practice this week to serve someone else.

 Honour One Another